 #21 Allow User to Skip Help Information and Tips and Hints Overlays

 I get it, you want to help your users find a way around the interface, an app or even a website.
 This is very noble and very helpful.
 But in most cases, developers don’t remember the state of the app or website.
 While remembering state can be complex, adding a simple “Skip” button or link is very simple to do.
+Definitely something you should do so that your users don’t have to go through the explanation process every time they install an app or visit a website on their new devices.

 #22 When User Loads New Content, Make Sure to Show Content That Wasn’t Seen Before by That Same User